rabdulah85/rabdulah85/README.md

-- 👋 Hi, I’m @rabdulah85
+- 👋 Hi, I’m Rusli Abdulah, Ph.D Student at Graduate School of International Development (GSID), Nagoya University - JAPAN
 - 👀 I’m interested in econometrics
-- 🌱 I’m currently learning STAA
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on STATA coding
+- 💞️ I’m looking to collaborate on STATA and Python coding
-- 📫 How to reach me twitter : @rabdulah
+- 📫 How to reach me twitter : @rabdulah ||email : abdulah.rusli.s6@s.mail.nagoya-u.ac.jp

 <!---
 rabdulah85/rabdulah85 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.